 There are a few simple solutions to handle these variables and stay healthy on the go.
 One is carrying your favorite vitamins and supplements along with you on your trip.
 They don’t take up much space, can be taken daily alongside food, and will provide lots of positive benefits to your body and mind.
+If bringing your usual supplements with you is a challenge, consider a vitamin IV hydration treatment in New York.
+Nutrients are delivered directly to the bloodstream, ensuring a high absorption rate.
+These immune-boosting treatments also hydrate you, fueling your body to take on your travel plans.
 Enjoy your regular routine of supplements, but consider a couple of extra ones that are best for a road warrior.

 I recently started traveling with melatonin supplements and it’s been a game-changer.
 I’m not crazy about taking harsh or strong sleep aids, as I’m sensitive to medicines.
 I also tend to feel groggy or disoriented after a traditional sleeping pill.
 But as long as I have a nice chunk of time siphoned off for sleep, melatonin works wonderfully for me.